 If you’ve ever tried celery juice yourself, you’ll know that most people probably aren’t drinking it for the flavor.
 (It tastes exactly like you’d think it would—bland, grassy, and slightly salty, like liquified celery—in case you had any doubts.)
 Rather, the celery juice obsession stems from its purported health benefits as outlined by Anthony William, AKA the Medical Medium.

-According to holistic health coach Molly Alliman, studies have shown that there are some perks to eating celery in its whole form.
+According to holistic health coach Molly Alliman, studies have shown that there are some benefits of celery that come from eating the vegetable in its whole form.
 “Celery is a powerhouse vegetable with antioxidants, enzymes, and phytonutrients,” she says.
 “Celery [root] is a natural diuretic, and along with its ability to help the liver flush toxins, it also can reduce bloat.”
 Research also shows celery extract may also have antibacterial and anti-inflammatory properties, plus the ability to balance blood sugar.

 How to make this much-loved green juice at home

-Another good thing about celery juice?
+Another benefit of celery juice?
 Since it only contains one ingredient, it’s easier and more affordable to make than other green-juice blends.
-To make it according to the Medical Medium protocol, simply put one bunch of celery through a juicer or whip it up in a high-speed blender and strain out the pulp.
+To make it in accordance with the Medical Medium protocol, simply put one bunch of celery, celery stalks included, through a juicer or whip it up in a high-speed blender and strain out the pulp.

-If you’re grossed out at the thought of starting your day with straight-up liquified celery, you’re not alone—but there is something you can do to help it go down a little easier, if you’re interested in trying it at home.
+If you’re grossed out at the thought of starting your day in the morning on an empty stomach with nothing straight-up liquified celery, you’re not alone—but there is something you can do to help it go down a little easier, if you’re interested in trying it at home.
 “I recommend adding citrus to help cut the bitter taste of celery,” says Alliman, who says half a lemon or lime for every 16 ounces of juice should do it.
 You may also want to opt for organic, as celery’s high on the “dirty dozen” list of most pesticide-laden produce.

 Or, if you’re pressed for time, you could always just buy it in a bottle—Pressed Juicery is just one juice shop with its own (non-organic) celery-and-lemon blend.
 “Juicing a glass of fresh celery every morning is tedious,” says CEO and cofounder Hayden Slater.
 “We saw that this was more than a trend and it could benefit so many people.”